Open Access is to make research output freely available online to the public at no cost for unrestricted use of research and scholarship.

 The OIST Institutional Repository Deposit License is a one-off and comprehensive license that applies to all OIST research output published on or after January 1, 2017.
 All OIST authors should agree to the terms and conditions of the Deposit License so that all OIST research work can be deposited into OISTIR.

 Any OIST employees who contribute to OIST's research output must submit two (2) copies of the Deposit License to the Library.

 OISTIR is a combination of OIST (Okinawa Science and Technology Graduate University) and IR (Institutional Repository), and it’s pronounced as [ɔistɜ:r].
 It's the Open Access repository platform that provides public access to the intellectual output of OIST.

-The purpose for OISTIR is to make the intellectual output of OIST accessible worldwide, so as to maximize the scientific impact of its researchers and raise the institutional research profile.
+The purpose for OISTIR is to make the intellectual output of OIST accessible worldwide to maximize the scientific impact of its researchers and raise the institutional research profile.

-If you are an OIST employee who publishes research papers, you are required to deposit the papers into OISTIR.
+If you are an OIST employee who publishes research papers using OIST's resources and working time, you are required to deposit the papers into OISTIR.
 [Please refer to OIST's Open Access Policy (PRP 4.11.6)]